 (4) The examination board decides on the recognition of reasons for absence or withdrawal.
 Within a time limit of one month, the candidate can request that decisions under (3) be reviewed by the examination board.

-(5) If assessed coursework from other degree programs is credited, the provisions of the relevant other degree program apply to deregistration, absence, withdrawal and deception.
+(5) If assessed coursework from other study programs is credited, the provisions of the relevant other degree program apply to deregistration, absence, withdrawal, deception and other breaches of regulations.

 § 26 Protection provisions